R0rt1z2/GrindrPlus/README.md

 <details>
   <summary>I'm having issues on GrapheneOS!</summary>

-- Uninstall Google Play "trio" (framework, services, store) in "apps" app and reinstall them again.
-They break all the time so it's a good idea to reload them.
-Don't worry, you won't have to login again to Google.
+- Turn **ON** the **"Exploit Protection Compatibility"** mode on Grindr.
+To do so - tap and hold on the app icon, click "App info" and scroll down a little.
+In general - Grindr should work without a problem with that option turned off but if it gives you any issues then you can try to play around with those settings.
-- Make sure to turn **ON** the exploit protection compatibility mode in "App Info" of Grindr, GrindrPlus and Google Play "trio".
-Just tap and hold onto the app icon to go there.
-When it comes to Google services you can do so from "apps" app.
+- Do the same for Google services.
+In contrary to other apps - you have to access those options through "App store" app provided by GOS team.
-- While doing the step above make sure to give Google Play services permissions to access location all the time and sensors.
+- Make sure to give Google Play services permissions to **All time location** and to **Sensors**.
-- In Settings -> Apps -> Sandboxed Google Play, turn off the option "Reroute location requests to OS".
+- In Settings -> Apps -> Sandboxed Google Play, turn **OFF** the option **"Reroute location requests to OS"**.
+This option sometimes breaks the location features on Grindr.

 </details>